gau-nernst/CodeComps/README.md

-# DataScience
+# Coding Competitions
- Data Science projects and competitions done by me
+ Projects and competitions done by me

 # View the Notebooks